Is my money safe? What you need to know about bank failures

 Credit unions are insured by the National Credit Union Administration.

-If you have over $250,000 in one bank, which most people don’t, that amount is considered uninsured and experts recommend that you move the remainder of your money to a different financial institution, said Caleb Silver, editor in chief of Investopedia, a financial media website.
+If you have over $250,000 in an individual account, which most people don’t, the amount over $250,000 is considered uninsured and experts recommend that you move the remainder of your money to a different financial institution, said Caleb Silver, editor in chief of Investopedia, a financial media website.
+Joint accounts are insured up to $500,000.

 Federal officials have been taking steps to make sure other banks aren’t impacted.